Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: Limitations for On-device LLM Deployment

-Although there is a pressing need to deploy LLMs at the network edge as mentioned earlier, the staggering size of these models poses significant challenges to the mobile edge.
-In this section, we identify these technical challenges.
+As motivated above, there is a pressing need to deploy LLMs at the network edge.
+However, the current \textit{on-device} LLM deployment faces critical challenges.
+In this section, we identify these inherent limitations for on-device LLM deployment.

-\textit{The first challenge arises from communication costs and latency.} While LLMs require substantial communication resources for inference and training, cellular networks have inherent bandwidth limitations.
-For instance, it takes around 470 seconds to transmit GPT2-XL, a medium-sized LLM of about 5.8 GB, over a 100Mbps channel (the user-experienced data rate in 5G), implying that transferring LLMs for either consumer usage or distributed learning (e.g., federated learning) can be extremely time-consuming and bandwidth-intensive.
+\textit{The first limitation arises from the extreme computational requirements.} \rev{The LLaMA-7B model, with 7 billion parameters, takes approximately 2.3 seconds to generate a single token on Apple M1 Max processor~\cite{alizadeh2024llm}.
+This latency is prohibitive for applications demanding real-time or long-form text generation, such as conversational AI and robotic decision-making.
+Without efficient optimization techniques, running LLMs at the edge may lead to unacceptably high latency.}

-\textit{The second challenge stems from the extreme requirements for computing capabilities.} The GPT-3 model, with 175 billion parameters, takes approximately 1.7 seconds to analyze a 512-token sentence and generate a 32-token sentence, even when running on state-of-the-art technology with 8 A100 GPUs~\cite{nvidia2023faster}.
-This highlights the computing demands of LLMs.
-Edge devices and servers typically have limited computing resources.
-Without well-designed techniques, running LLMs at the edge can result in unacceptable latency and excessive energy consumption.
+\textit{The second limitation stems from the intensive energy consumption.} \rev{A 7B-parameter LLM consumes 0.7 J per token~\cite{liu2024mobilellm}.
+For a fully charged iPhone with approximately 50kJ of energy, processing 700 tokens consumes around 1\% of the battery.} This necessitates offloading energy-consuming inference/fine-tuning tasks to edge servers to save battery power on mobile devices.
+On the other hand, from the perspective of our society, the overall energy consumption must be reduced to foster environmentally sustainable AI deployment.

-\textit{Last but not least, storage and memory pose another challenge.} For example, full-parameter fine-tuning an LLM of 65 billion parameters with 16-bit precision requires 780GB of memory, while the high-end commercial GPU, H100, has only 80GB of memory~\cite{dettmers2023qlora}.
-This memory requirement presents a significant obstacle in training LLMs.
-Regarding storage, the GPT-3 model is 700GB in 32 bits.
-Storing multiple copies of LLMs (of various versions for different tasks or users) can also overwhelm MEC servers.
-Consequently, innovative model placement strategies must be developed to reduce the memory and storage requirements for LLMs.
+\textit{Last but not least, storage and memory pose another limitation.} \rev{For instance, full-parameter fine-tuning of a 7-billion-parameter LLM with 16-bit precision requires approximately 84GB of memory, far exceeding the 8 GB RAM available on modern smartphones, such as the iPhone 16.} This memory requirement presents a significant obstacle in training LLMs.

-In what follows, we will elaborate on how to employ state-of-the-art techniques and integrated communication and computing design to overcome the aforementioned challenges.
+\rev{Given the above limitations, instead of relying on on-device deployment, end-edge cooperation supported by modern 5G/6G MEC servers with high-performance GPUs (e.g., NVIDIA A100, H100), TPUs (e.g., Google Edge TPU), and AI accelerators (e.g., Ascend 910), may be a better deployment option for pushing LLMs to the network edge.
+In what follows, we will elaborate on end-edge cooperation for LLMs at the 6G edge.}

-\section{6G MEC Architecture for Large Language Models: An Overview}
+\section{6G MEC for Large Language Models: An Overview}